 The Department of Radiology at UNC Hospitals offers a one-year fellowship in Musculoskeletal Imaging.
 This appointment may be combined with rotations in CT, Neuroradiology, Body MRI or Breast Imaging, depending on the availability of those rotations.
-The Musculoskeletal service performs a full range of diagnostic imaging, including conventional radiography, MRI, CT and a variety of interventional musculoskeletal procedures.
+The Musculoskeletal service performs a full range of diagnostic imaging, including conventional radiography, MRI, CT, US and a variety of interventional musculoskeletal procedures.
 We also provide staffing for emergency department radiography services.
 All interventional, CT and MRI studies are reviewed by a musculoskeletal radiology attending prior to final interpretation.
-Conventional radiographs may be interpreted independently by the fellow as his or her experience permits.
+The fellow will read conventional radiographs independently as an attending on the plain film service on average of once every two weeks, as well as on call..
 Research and teaching opportunities are available during the fellowship year.

 To apply for one of the three Musculoskeletal Imaging Fellowship positions, the following information is required, in addition to the application: an original medical school transcript, the USMLE board scores and (3) letters of recommendation, including one from the residency program director.